RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

 \subsubsection{Basic directional instructions}

 Building on the insight that our model can follow goal-based instructions, we further evaluate basic directional instructions.
 We define basic directional instructions for turning left and right.

 We describe both instructions with trajectories based on quarter circles.
 Specifically, we scale the radius $r$ of the circle to maintain an agent's current speed.
-Then we use the upper right quadrant, shifted to the origin, as a \textit{turn left} instruction, with $ x(t) = r \cdot \cos(t) - r $ and $ y(t) = r \cdot \sin(t). $ Similarly, we use the upper left quadrant shifted to the origin as the \textit{turn right} instruction.
+Then we use the upper right quadrant, shifted to the origin, as a \textit{turn left} instruction, with

-At inference, we issue the instructions by replacing the last 4 seconds in all marginal trajectories with the corresponding quarter circle, as shown qualitatively in \Cref{fig:directional}.
+Similarly, we use the upper left quadrant shifted to the origin as the \textit{turn right} instruction.
+At inference, we issue the instructions by replacing the last 4 seconds in all marginal trajectories with the corresponding quarter circle \mbox{(see \Cref{fig:directional})}.

-However, such instructions are intentionally not adapted to the scene context (map and other agents).
+Note these instructions are intentionally not adapted to the scene context (map and other agents).
 In this experiment, we evaluate the ability of RetroMotion to adapt our directional instructions to the given context.
-Specifically, we measure the overlap rate with other agents \citep{ettinger2021large} of the modified trajectories used as instructions versus the subsequently decoded joint trajectories.
-Furthermore, we compute average on-road probability (ORP) scores, which describe the probability of trajectories staying on the road versus going off-road\footnote{Our metric is related to the drivable area compliance (DAC) metric \citep{chang2019argoverse}.} (see \Cref{appendix:on_road_probability}).
+Specifically, we measure the overlap rate with other agents \cite{ettinger2021large} of the modified trajectories used as instructions versus the subsequently decoded joint trajectories.
+Furthermore, we compute average on-road probability (ORP) scores, which describe whether trajectories are staying on the road versus going off-road\footnote{We frame on-road prediction as a binary classification task: a trajectory is labeled off-road if any of its waypoints fall outside the driveable area, and on-road otherwise.}.

 \textbf{Results:} \Cref{table:directional_instructions} presents the results of this experiment.
 Overall, higher ORP scores and lower OR scores are obtained for the \textit{turn right} than for the \textit{turn left} instructions.
 We hypothesize that this is due to the fact that the dataset mainly contains right-hand traffic scenarios, where right turns are commonly allowed and more frequent.
 Notably, the adjusted joint trajectories have significantly lower OR scores (22\% and 14\% lower) and much higher ORP scores (33\% and 20\% higher).
 This highlights the ability of our model to adapt basic directional instructions to the given scene context.